A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Let us create water molecules.
 To do so, let us import a molecule template called \flecmd{water.mol} and then randomly create 700 molecules.
 Add the following lines into \flecmd{water.lmp}:

+The first parameter is 0, meaning that the atom types from the \flecmd{water.mol} file will be used.
 The \lmpcmd{overlap 1.0} option of the \lmpcmd{create\_atoms} command ensures that no atoms are placed exactly in the same position, as this would cause the simulation to crash.
 The \lmpcmd{maxtry 50} asks LAMMPS to try at most 50 times to insert the molecules, which is useful in case some insertion attempts are rejected due to overlap.
 In some cases, depending on the system and the values of \lmpcmd{overlap} and \lmpcmd{maxtry}, LAMMPS may not create the desired number of molecules.
 Always check the number of created atoms in the \lmpcmd{log} file (or in the \guicmd{Output} window), where you should see:

 When LAMMPS fails to create the desired number of molecules, a WARNING appears.
 The molecule template called \href{\filepath tutorial3/water.mol}{\dwlcmd{water.mol}} must be downloaded and saved next to \flecmd{water.lmp}.
 This template contains the necessary structural information of a water molecule, such as the number of atoms, or the IDs of the atoms that are connected by bonds and angles.